Cosmic string: Theories containing cosmic strings

-The prototypical example of a quantum field theory with cosmic strings is the Abelian Higgs model.
+The prototypical example of a field theory with cosmic strings is the Abelian Higgs model.
 The quantum field theory and string theory cosmic strings are expected to have many properties in common, but more research is needed to determine the precise distinguishing features.
 The F-strings for instance are fully quantum-mechanical and do not have a classical definition, whereas the field theory cosmic strings are almost exclusively treated classically.